The Countess of Wessex Visits Frimley Park Hospital

 During her speech, she also unveiled the neonatal unit’s plaque.
 Sophie also received a hug from the Head of Midwifery at Frimley Park, Adrienne Price.
 Whilst she was at the hospital, she visited other patients and their new arrivals.

 Her speech was: “Thank you very much for inviting me here today.
 I want to say well done to everyone for your fundraising, and for all the work you do to help thousands of families – your service is difference between life and death.
 I know all the staff are really keen to get everything started.
 It is a great working environment and the results you are having are testament to this investment.
-It has been something really important so thank you again for inviting me here today”.Filed under British Royals
+It has been something really important so thank you again for inviting me here today”.Filed under The United Kingdom

 Tagged Children, Hospital, The Countess of Wessex.